Phase diagram for a single flexible Stockmayer polymer at zero field: Results and discussion

-Figure \ref{f4} shows that the peaks in the specific heat signalling the formation of the helicoidal states are much larger than those related to the extended open to simple closed structure transitions.
-This fact is a consequence of the substantial increase in the number of particles at close contact that appear in the helicoidal state with respect to the simple closed structures, in which the main interactions are only between the nearest neighbours in the chain sequence and between the chain ends.
-The global chain rearrangements show up as large fluctuations in the total energy, and thus, larger peaks in the specific heat are expected.
-Another feature of the helicoidal transition is that the transition temperatures in this case show a strong dependence with $\eta$, which is quite opposite to the behaviour observed for the transition from extended open to simple closed structures where the transition temperature remains almost invariant.

-It is worth to remark that, within the range of sampled temperatures, peaks associated to such transition are only observed for $\eta > 0.02$.
-We expect such helicoidal transitions to take place also at $\eta \leq 0.02$ and smaller temperatures $(T<0.27)$.
-A question that remains open is whether the transition from simple closed to helicoidal conformations takes place for all non-zero values of $\eta$, or if there is a critical value for the strength of the attractive interaction, $\eta_c$, such that for $\eta < \eta_c$ the closed-helicoidal transition is not possible.
+Helicoidal states have also been found for non-magnetic chains when specific short-ranged square-well potentials were used \cite{2009-bannerman}.
+Another issue worth to mention is the possibility that those helicoidal states could be long-lived metastable transient states as those found by Sabeur et al.\cite{2008-sabeur} for simple homopolymers using truncated Lennard-Jones potentials.
+Sabeur et al. observed that the decay from the helical states is a stochastic rate-driven process, where the escape rate is $1/t_o \sim exp(\Delta E/kT)$ and $\Delta E$ is the height of the energy barrier.
+They found a value of $t_o \approx 2000 \delta t$ for the particular case of a homopolymer chain of length $N=100$ at $T=0.04$.
+Since our equilibration and measurement times are of the order of $3 \cdot 10^6 ~e^{1/T}~\delta t$ and $15 \cdot 10^6 ~e^{1/T}~\delta t$ respectively, and taking into account that the lowest temperature we have sampled is of the order of $T \sim 0.25$, we can reasonably conclude that our helicoidal structures are true equilibrium states.

-A quantitative way to characterise the formation of an helicoidal state is to evaluate a typical order parameter able to signal the formation of an helix.
+A quantitative way to characterise the formation of a helicoidal state is to evaluate an order parameter able to signal helix formation.
 Among the different order parameters\cite{2008-sabeur}, we have chosen the so-called $H_4$ parameter which characterises the global helical order defined as

 $H_4=0$ is associated to isotropic conformations that resemble a rod, whereas $H_4=1$ holds for perfect helix.
 Other order parameters like $H_3$ \cite{1998-kemp} were found to lead to similar conclusions that those derived from $H_4$.